Squaring the Circle Revisited: Abstract

 \section{Abstract}

-Since squaring the circle was proved to be impossible, mathematicians have picked up a new hobby to square the circle 'approximately'.
-The most famous work is due to Ramanujan who gave a construction correct to $8$ decimal places.
-In his book Mathographics, Dixon gave constructions correct to $3$ decimal places and stated that his method was quite complicated.
-In this paper, we improve Dixon's method then give a new construction correct to $9$ decimal places, a new record so far.
+Squaring the circle is impossible, but it can be squared approximately.
+Ramanujan gave a construction correct to eight decimal places.
+In his book \textit{Mathographics}, Dixon gave constructions correct to three decimal places.
+In this article, we provide a new construction correct to three decimal places and another correct to nine decimal places.